TheYuriG/blog_lessons/discord_create_channels/README.md

 If the member provided is different than the user triggering the command or if a member was provided and the user didn't request to have the role added to themselves with the other option, grant the member to have the role.

 That was quite a bit of code we added and with that, we have also covered an edge case where users can try to give themselves the same role twice.
 Roles are very complex entities and there is a lot more that can be done with them, like setting up additional permissions and updating them post-creation, but that's a lesson for another day.
-Let's switch gears for a moment and talk about Categories again.